James Murdoch: Personal life and other activities

 Murdoch is a British citizen by birth and a naturalised US citizen.
 Apart from full siblings Elisabeth and Lachlan Murdoch, he has three half-siblings, including an elder half-sister Prudence, and two younger half-sisters by his father's third marriage to Wendi Deng, Grace and Chloe.

 Murdoch was instrumental in the formation of Sky Procycling and is a keen cyclist himself.
 He maintains an early morning gym routine and has a black belt in karate.

 Murdoch married Kathryn Hufschmid in 2000, and they have three children: Anneka, Walter, and Emerson.
-Kathryn worked for the Clinton Climate Initiative from 2006 to 2011, a charitable foundation set up by the former U.S. president, Bill Clinton.
+Kathryn worked for the Clinton Climate Initiative from 2006 to 2011, a charitable foundation set up by former U.S. President Bill Clinton.

 Since 2014, James and Kathryn have run the Quadrivium Foundation, which supports "initiatives that address the root causes of problems and where single actions can create multiple positive outcomes".
 It is focused on five key areas: democracy, technology and society, scientific understanding, climate change, and the health of the world's oceans.
 It invests in evidence-based solutions to problems.

 Murdoch has donated money to the Clinton Foundation, the nonprofit organisation run by Chelsea, Bill, and Hillary Clinton.

 In 2020, Murdoch and his wife each donated US$615,000 to the Biden campaign.
 In September 2024, he was one of 88 American corporate leaders who signed an open letter endorsing vice-president Kamala Harris for president.

 He has been highly critical of Fox News' promotion of Donald Trump's false claims of election fraud after he lost the 2020 election.
 Fox was subsequently successfully sued for defamation, losing over $US787 million in costs.